dinkelk/stocker/README.md

 print(str(stocks_and_bonds_portfolio))
 ```

-which produces the following output:
+The above code produces the output:

 ```
 -----------------------------------------------------------